 Do you know your family’s love language?

-Some people feel most loved if someone actually tells them - they need to hear the words spoken.
-But other people feel loved by being physically touched, receiving a hug or a kiss.
-But some of us only feel someone really cares about us if we can see it demonstrated, even if the act is something simple such as emptying the dishwasher or making a cup of tea.
+Some people feel loved only if someone actually tells them - they need to ‘hear’ words being spoken.
+But other people feel loved through physical ‘touch’, receiving a hug or a kiss.
+But some of us only feel someone really cares about us if we can ‘see’ it demonstrated, even if the act is something simple such as emptying the dishwasher or making a cup of tea.

 Even very young children tend to have a preference - some like lots of hugs and cuddles but others don’t really like to be touched and prefer to talk about things, often asking lots of questions as they need to hear your words.
 Knowing each other's love languages can improve communication, reduce misunderstandings and deepen emotional connections between all members of the family.